Skip to main content

 Based on a sample of public reviews.
 Experiences vary - every child and every visit is different.

-- Dedicated inclusive ice skating sessions for disabled people Mondays 10:30-11:30am
+• Dedicated inclusive ice skating sessions for disabled people, Mondays 10:30-11:30am with disco lights and music

-- SPICE programme offers specialised lessons for children with additional needs aged 5-15
+• SPICE programme offers Sunday learn-to-skate sessions specifically for children and young adults with additional needs

-- Hidden Disabilities Sunflower scheme recognised at venue for discreet support access
+• Hidden Disabilities Sunflower scheme recognised at venue; staff trained to support visitors with hidden disabilities

-Sourced from SEN blog, disability charity, parenting community, official venue partner within the SEN community.
+Sourced from community organisation, disability charity, SEN service directory, social media within the SEN community.
 Individual experiences vary.

 When to visit